 Membership is open to all levels of players who like playing Scottish Traditional Music.
 Instruments accepted are: violin, viola, cello, double bass, accordion, guitar, flute, whistle, mandolin, banjo, concertina and clarinet.
 Interested parties may join us for two weeks trial without commitment.
 Interested players need to either read music or be familiar with Scottish music.

-An excellent amateur orchestra which plays a range of classical music from early to modern music.
-Membership is open to anyone who plays at Grade V level or above, no auditions necessary.
-Vacancies exist for string players, especially lower strings, percussion, trumpets and trombones.
-The orchestra puts on 3 concerts a year in Helensburgh and sometimes further afield.
+An excellent amateur orchestra which plays a range of classical and modern music.
+Membership is open to anyone who plays at approximately Grade V level or above, no auditions necessary.
+Vacancies exist for all string players, especially violins and violas, trombones, trumpet and French horn.
+The orchestra puts on 2 or 3 concerts a year in Helensburgh and sometimes further afield.

-Mondays or Wednesdays 7:30 St Andrews Church Chapel in Inverurie, Aberdeenshire.
+Mondays or Wednesdays 7:30 Thainstone Exchange in Inverurie, Aberdeenshire.
 Please see Facebook Page for details.

 Inverurie Wind Band is an inclusive community wind band and we are looking for all woodwind, brass and percussion players to join us.
 We play a range of standards, classical and film music.
 All ages and abilities welcome.

 Thursday, 7.30-9.30pm, St Mary's Church, High St, Inverurie

 Inverurie Orchestra is a community orchestra that mainly comprises amateur players from Aberdeen Shire and City.
 The orchestra was founded in 2007 and puts on 2-3 concerts a year.
 Led by Musical Director, Chris Gray, we explore a variety of orchestral repertoire that is fun and sometimes just a little bit challenging!
 We are always keen to recruit musical talent, particularly strings and brass, so if you are interested in becoming a member please get in touch.